How to care for your Herbs

 Lemongrass

-Your Lemongrass will grow best in full sun, but will be happy indoors on a sunny windowsill, too.
+Your Lemongrass will grow best in full sun, but will also do just fine indoors on a sunny windowsill or grow light.
+However, make sure it is receiving at least 6-8 hours of direct sun per day.

 If kept indoors, mist your Lemongrass a few times per week.